 | Bucharest | €18k | €35k | €55k | €70k+ |

-Key insight: While absolute salaries are lower than Western Europe, purchasing power is often higher due to dramatically lower costs.
-A €50k salary in Warsaw gives you a better lifestyle than €70k in Munich.
+The trade-off in plain terms: salaries are lower than Western Europe, but purchasing power is usually higher because costs are so much lower. €50k in Warsaw buys a better life than €70k in Munich.

 - Warsaw: Google, Amazon, Microsoft, Samsung, JPMorgan